 “Starting with welcoming us with a virtual orientation session, all classes – including lab sessions – were delivered online via Zoom and other platforms, along with many other support facilities,” says Nethumi.

 “Online learning was a brand new experience for me, but with time, I found it to be more comfortable and convenient.

 “One of the advantages about studying online is that all the lectures are recorded, and we can watch them again, if required, and the online exams feel more stress-free when attending at home.

 “In my opinion, as long as you have a stable internet connection, online learning is an excellent option to continue your studies at the comfort of your home, without any delay.”

-Nethumi adds the constant support and guidance offered to students by lecturers, unit coordinators and the faculty is immense, saying students are free to contact any staff member for both academic and non-academic support, and any other problems arising when learning online.
+Nethumi adds the constant support and guidance offered to students by lecturers, unit coordinators and the School is immense, saying students are free to contact any staff member for both academic and non-academic support, and any other problems arising when learning online.